openeuler-mirror/docs/docs/en/docs/20.09/docs/A-Tune/installation-and-deployment.md

 ### Software Requirement

--   OS: openEuler 20.03 LTS
+-   OS: openEuler 20.09

 ## Environment Preparation

-For details about installing an openEuler OS, see  _openEuler 20.03 LTS Installation Guide_.
+For details about installing an openEuler OS, see  _openEuler 20.09 Installation Guide_.

 ## A-Tune Installation